Buta no Goma-Suki

 - 1 clove garlic, grated

-- 1 teaspoon doubanjiang (Chinese hot bean paste; optional)
+- 1 teaspoon tobanjan (Chinese hot bean paste; optional)

-- 2 tablespoons white sesame paste (tahini is fine)
+- 2 tablespoons golden sesame paste (can substitute with tahini)

 - 1 tablespoon raw brown sugar